 The emotional and physical well-being of children in our care is a priority of Andrew Fleck Children's Services.
 Developing relationships of mutual respect and trust that are positive, responsive, and nurturing is of paramount importance.

-Understanding that not all communication is verbal, we support the children to communicate in different forms and create and maintain a language rich environment by providing opportunities for children to explore literacy, music and other symbolic languages to support self-expression.
+Understanding that not all communication is verbal, we support the children to communicate in different forms and create and maintain a language rich environment by providing opportunities for children to explore literacy, music and other symbolic languages to support selfexpression.

-Educators get down to the child's level, use active listening skills and recognize the child's attempt to communicate, valuing their input.
+For the younger children, educators get down to the child's level, use active listening skills and recognize the child's attempt to communicate, valuing their input.
 We identify what the child is feeling and let them know that they are being heard and assist with expression by labelling emotions and/or expressions.
 Educators refrain from using 'directive' language, and instead consciously use joint dialogue.

-The use of visuals within our programs assists the children in understanding the routines and expectations of the program.
-When needed we will include the use of PECS (Picture Exchange Communication System).
+For our older children in kindergarten and school age particularly, we use active listening skills to facilitate and encourage their communication with their peers and adults in sharing ideas, expressing their feelings and resolving issues.
+The use of visuals within our program assists the children in understanding the routines and expectations of the program.
+When needed, we will include the use of PECS (Picture Exchange Communication System).

-Only forms of positive behaviour guidance with emphasis on discussion; encouragement and positive reinforcement are used by all staff.
-The intention must always be, in partnership with parents to assist children in being successful in all interactions.
-We support all children in developing skills for self-regulation, self-confidence and ultimately, self-discipline and sensitivity in their interactions with others.
+Only forms of positive behaviour guidance with emphasis on discussion, encouragement and positive reinforcement are used by all staff.
+The intention must always be in partnership with parents to assist children in being successful in all interactions.
+We support our children in developing skills for self-regulation, self-confidence and ultimately, self-discipline and sensitivity in their interactions with others.

-Educators respond empathetically to all children and try to identify and decrease the stressors that a child may be feeling.
-We use a collaborative approach with the children to identify the children's emotions and solve problems.
+Educators respond empathically to all children and try to identify and decrease the stressors that a child may be feeling.
+We use a collaborative approach with the children to identify the children's emotions and solve problems providing supportive options to solve a problem.
 The desired behaviour will be stated clearly and positively, and open communication will be encouraged and supported.

-If a child continues to experience difficulty, the Educators may redirect him/her to another area to play, if the child is still requiring support, he/she may be encouraged to use the calm down area with staff support to regain self-control.
+If a child continues to experience difficulty, the Educators may redirect him/her to another area to play.
+If the child is still requiring support, he/she may be encouraged to use the calm down area or calm down bag with staff support to regain self-control.
 Our calm down area is an area, where children may go to have a quiet moment to read a book, use self-regulating equipment such as squeeze balls or noise reduction head phones or any other items that support the child's ability to self-regulate.
+The Calm down bag is used in the Kindergarten and school age programs and children will chose a quieter area in the gym, classroom or outside yard.

 All staff work within the Standards of Practice and Code of Ethics as put forth by the College of ECE and the AFCS 'Statements of Practice and Guiding Principles.'
-Staff "interacts with colleagues and other professionals in ways that demonstrate respect, trust and integrity.
+Staff "interact with colleagues and other professionals in ways that demonstrate respect, trust and integrity.
 Through their conduct, Early Childhood Educators strive to enhance the status of the profession in their workplaces and in the wider community."